walter74ucla/GA-WebDev-Connected-Classroom-course-intro/bash-profile.md

 - Edit the `~/.bash_profile` file
 - File the exact path using `pwd` and tab-completion of apps
-- Add `alias` for each application so files may be opened
+- Add `alias` for each application so files may be opened (You can use Atom, Sublime, or both)
 - Open files and/or folders using `your_alias_name .` to test your script